EXXETA/wordpress-plugin-donations/shopware/README.md

 ## First time (development) setup

+For development purposes run `docker-compose up` and sync changes of plugin's code via SFTP into the container as described in the Dockware docs you should follow.

+- Execute `<app_root>/shopware/setup.sh` script.
+This is already done in case you executed `<app_root>/setup.sh` before
 - Navigate to the [sw5](./sw5) or [sw6](./sw6) subdirectory
 - Run the Dockware development container with `docker-compose up`
 - Run `./sync_dev.sh` which will copy the local plugin files into the container and the plugin will be enabled and activated.

 Run: `composer install` both in `./shopware/sw6/src` and in `./shopware/sw6/src/custom/plugins/WWFDonationPlugin`.

-For development run `docker-compose up` and sync changes of plugin's code via SFTP into the container as described in the Dockware docs.

 ## File system structure